 - Prefered Refresh Rate (Your Monitor) – Select the highest available value

-- Texture Filtering Anisotropic Sample Optimization – On
+- Turn ON Texture Filtering Anisotropic Sample Optimization

-- Texture Filtering Negative LOD Bias – Allow
+- Set Texture Filtering Negative LOD Bias to Allow

-- Set Texture Filtering Quality to High Performance
+- Turn Texture Filtering Quality to High Performance

-You can leave this part if you like, but here are some settings that I’ve found to be very clear and vibrant.
+Want to make the game visuals clear and vibrant?
+Just follow these settings.
 Note that colors differ from Monitor to Monitor and in some cases, you might not get the result I’m getting.
 Anyhow, it is worth the attempt to give it a try.

 - Set Brightness Level to + 55%